opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 In case that sla section is not defined, then testcase will be always considered as successful.
 On the other hand, it is possible to define a set of test metrics and their minimal values to evaluate test success.
-Any numeric value, reported by vswitchperf inside CSV result file, can be used.
+Any numeric value, reported by ViNePerf inside CSV result file, can be used.
 Multiple metrics can be defined as a coma separated list of items.
 Minimal value must be set separately for each metric.